kailash-manasarovar/statement/docs/timeline/2024/october.md

 #### Puffs of air

 - Another weird sound I heard regularly was a short puff of air.
-- I thought it was the hot water boiler.
+- I thought it was the hot water boiler, it seemed to be coming from that direction (the same area as the air-conditioning outlet).
 - Now I'm not so sure.
 - Could this be the sedating and sexual arousal drug administering mechanism?